Azure/batch-shipyard/docs/02-batch-shipyard-quickstart.md

 [Deep Learning Jupyter Notebooks](../contrib/notebooks/deep_learning) on [Azure Notebooks](https://notebooks.azure.com/) to quickly get started.

-If you would like to use jump in and use Batch Shipyard from the command line, this doc will provide step-by-step instructions.
+If you would like to use Batch Shipyard from the command line, this quickstart doc will provide step-by-step instructions.
 Although Batch Shipyard supports various types of workloads, for the following quickstart example, we will select from the following Deep Learning recipes to quickly get started:
 * [CNTK-CPU-OpenMPI](../recipes/CNTK-CPU-OpenMPI)